Obtaining long-term disability insurance for doctors is absolutely critical to the financial health of a physician.

 The rates also come down to the average salaries for each specialty.
 It simply costs more to provide coverage for the higher-earning specialties.

 Remember, each disability insurance policy will payout around 40%-50% of your monthly income.
-If you are a high-earning specialty, such as a Dermatologist, it may be worth consideration to purchase 2 policies.
+If you are a high-earning specialty, such as a Dermatologist, it may be worth considering purchasing 2 policies.

 Another factor that impacts the cost of disability insurance is the specific riders you choose.
 Riders simply refer to conditions in your policy.
 Riders give you room to add additional coverage based on your needs, which will make your policy as comprehensive as possible.